 The most severe type of these injuries is known as fourth-degree burns.
 A fourth-degree burn is one so severe it damages not only the skin but the muscle and bone underneath.
 In many instances, a fourth-degree burn could be fatal.

 While a person suffering from a serious burn has the right to file a lawsuit against the person that caused the injury, that right is not without limits.
-A victim must file a burn injury lawsuit within a certain amount of time or risk losing out on the claim entirely.
+An injured party must file a burn injury lawsuit with the help of an attorney within a certain amount of time or risk losing out on the Charlottesville claim entirely.

 This deadline to file a burn injury lawsuit is known as the statute of limitations.
 The statute applies to all suits, and the amount of time each plaintiff has varies depending on the type of lawsuit.
 According to Code of Virginia Section 8.01-243, a plaintiff must file suit within two years of the day the burn injury occurred.